5 Top Brands Joining The Micro-Influencer Revolution

 The Growth & Interest In Micro-Influencers

-While interest and popularity of micro-influencers have spurred many brands to test the waters with micro-influencers, campaign results have been mixed.
+While interest and popularity of micro-influencers have spurred many brands to test the waters with them, campaign results have been mixed.
 Micro-influencers have previously been touted as a catch-all influencer marketing solution, however, they've had their share of pitfalls and cautionary tales — namely, the ability for anyone to become a fake micro-influencer overnight.

 Here we break down the evolving consensus of micro-influencer effectiveness and examine how five major brands, many who are known for macro-influencer campaigns, are incorporating micro-influencers to drive success.